orangespaceman/training-notes/php.md

 APIs are usually more complex as they often also allow us to manipulate data, so we can update content without having to visit the site itself

-We could consider using third-party services to replace a local database, or to provide supplimentary information about a selected item from our website
+We could consider using third-party services to replace a local database, or to provide supplementary information about a selected item from our website